 When the servicer handles loans for one of the quasi-governmental agencies, Fannie Mae or Freddie Mac, the applicable agency determines the fee.
 (To learn more about Fannie Mae and Freddie Mac, see Who—or What—Is Fannie Mae? and Who—or What—Is Freddie Mac?)

-Mortgage lenders often sell the loans that they originate to bring in income so that they can turn around and make more loans.
+Lenders often sell the loans that they originate to bring in income so that they can turn around and make more loans.
 Servicing rights are also often bought and sold, separate from the underlying loans.
 (Learn more in What Happens If My Mortgage Is Sold to a New Owner?)

 After a servicing transfer, in most cases, your old servicer has to give you with a notice of the transfer not less than 15 days before the effective date of the transfer.
 Your new servicer must give you a transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.